jquery/jquery/README.md

     make

-*Here are each of the individual items that are buildable from the Makefile:*
+*Here are the individual items that are buildable from the Makefile:*

     make init